microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/savela.png)

 Once it saves, you can select the **X** button to close the server level Auditing pane.

-Back in the Azure SQL Database Auditing pane, you may notice that the **Auditing** option says **OFF**.
+Navigate back to your Azure SQL Database (not logical server) and under Security, select **Auditing**.
+In the Azure SQL Database Auditing overview, you may notice that the **Auditing** option says **OFF**.
 It's important to note that if auditing is enabled on the server, it will always apply to the database.

 ![](../graphics/dbauditoff.png)

 This is the end of this activity.
+You can select **Overview** in the left hand menu to navigate back to the overview of your database.
 In a later activity in this module, you'll see how to analyze the audit logs to view all of the changes you've made throughout the module, as well as some other interesting use cases.

 <br>